Casey: a brief history

 By the mid 70s, Australia’s Antarctic stations (Casey, Mawson and Davis) were becoming increasingly expensive to maintain and a major rebuilding program was planned for the 1980s.
 New stations were constructed with a steel frame on concrete foundations and an external skin of 100 mm thick panels of steel clad polystyrene foam.

 The original Wilkes station is now largely buried.
 The transmitter hut (the Wilkes Hilton) remains as a field hut.
-The old station has heritage status.
+Wilkes has heritage status.
 Removal of any material is prohibited.

 The first women to serve as ANARE expeditioners on the Antarctic continent were three scientists based at Casey station in 1976.